fvangef/mlgsc/README.md

 IEQTHJI02C74FC_1 [1 - 438]  -> Clostridia (8); Clostridiales (124); Clostridium (152)
 ```

-By default, `mlgsc` output the whole header of the query sequence - often it
+By default, `mlgsc` outputs the whole header of the query sequence - often it
 contains just an ID.
 Sometimes, as is the case here, the header contains extra
 information that may not be essential.
 The format of `mlgsc`'s output can be
 controlled via a printf-like format string, as in the following example: